 If you are completely a fulltimer, without any ties to a state and ALL YOUR ID shows Montana - shouldn't be a problem!

-The problem really surfaces when you have a toad and driver's license from your "home state" and your RV is a Montana tag - even worse, sitting in your non-Montana driveway!!!
+The problem really surfaces when you have a toad and driver's license from your "home state" and your RV is a Montana tag - even worse, your RV is sitting in your non-Montana driveway!!!

 That's like a red flag to a bull (State Revenue Agents)!!